| Modifier and Type | Field and Description |

 typically the case that: will bex.clone().equals(x)

-By convention, the returned object should be obtained by calling super.clone
+By convention, the returned object should be obtained by calling super.clone.
+If a class

 By convention, the object returned by this method should be independent of this object (which is